planetoftheweb/planetoftheweb.github.io/_site/toolbox/2021-11-17-Carousels,-Multi-Repo-CLI-and-Coding-Fonts-Ep12.md

 ---
 layout: post
 title: "Carousels, Multi Repo CLI and Coding Fonts - Episode 12"
 summary: "In this episode of the toolbox, I'm going to try out one of the most feature-full carousel frameworks out there called SplideJS, plus in the shorts, I talk about the State of the Octoverse, why the creator of Svelte, just got hired by Vercel...Plus, we're looking for teachers at LinkedIn Learning.
-It's Wednesday November 17 and this is Episode 12...so let's get started"
+It's Wednesday November 24 and this is Episode 12...so let's get started"
+hideDesc: true
 video: dx-gI9BZGKE
 hero: /images/toolbox/episode12.png
 thumb: /images/toolbox/episode12_tn.jpg